benkiefer/ember-cli-gradle-plugin/README.md

 ## The Test Task
 ---------

 Shells out to Ember CLI and executes the test command.
 Also executes the BowerInstall and NpmInstall tasks.
+The `check` task depends on `test`.

 Example: